 This survey is part of a wider program to develop a National Fintech Strategy if it proves feasible.
-The next phase following this survey, is for the formulation of draft recommendations for a Fintech strategy and re-engaging with stakeholders for a consultation process before the strategy is formulated.
+The next phase following this survey, is for formulate draft recommendations for a Fintech strategy and re-engaging with stakeholders for a consultation process before the strategy is formulated.